victoryang1/DAT-BOS-16/lessons/lesson-07/readme.md

 Regularization, like any important optimization function, will be more important during _cross validation_.
 In particular, we will optimize the regularization weight parameter _through_ cross validation.

-> **Check:** Why is regularization important?
+**Check:** Why is regularization important?
 What does it protect against and how?

 ***

 <a name="demo-reg"></a>
 ## Demo: Understanding Regularization Effects (15 mins)

-> **Check:** We are working with the bikeshare data to predict riders over hours/days with a few features.
+**Check:** We are working with the bike-share data to predict riders over hours/days with a few features.
 Why does it make sense to use a ridge regression over a lasso regression?

-Let's test a variety of alpha weights for Ridge Regression on the bikeshare data.
+Let's test a variety of alpha weights for Ridge Regression on the bike-share data.

 ```python
 alphas = np.logspace(-10, 10, 21)